blue-season/blue-season.github.io/_posts/2019-09-20-efficientnet-in-5-minutes.md

 ## Scaling

-The paper proposes to scale up the width, depth, and resolution in a propotional way to maximize performance gains.
+The paper proposes to scale up *width*, *depth*, and *resolution* propotionally in order to maximize performance gains.

 - Width: number of channels (hidden dimensions).